pridiltal/priweb/content/home/about.md

 +++
 Hi!

-I'm a PhD candidate from Department of Econometrics and Business Statistics, Monash University, Australia under the supervision of [Professor Rob J. Hyndman](https://robjhyndman.com/) and [Professor Kate Smith-Miles](http://katesmithmiles.wixsite.com/home).
+I'm a PhD candidate at Monash University, Australia, Department of Econometrics and Business Statistics.
 My research centers around computational statistics.
 My dissertation focuses on anomaly detection in streaming time series data.
 I am also interested in general data science problems.

 I am passionate about R and  anything that is even slightly related to R. You can find some of my projects [here](https://prital.netlify.com/#projects).